hyosung11/Launch-School/journal.md

 11:41 at the kitchen table.
 I need to learn git better.
 Human mind over computer mind.

 12:44 Studied and edited 35 Anki cards.
-Time to make lunch
+Time to make lunch.

+13:50 I'm a little tired.
+I'm going to review some more Anki cards now.

+15:51 took a short nap and am now going to do the NJSIAA referee soccer exam.